Bamof25th/Contacts-Manager/README.md

 # Contacts-Manager
-so it was a minor projrct to learn node and express JS with  mongoose as a data base (backend) GO to the masterr branch
+so it was a minor project to learn node and express JS with  mongoose as a data base (backend) GO to the masterr branch